alecjacobson/computer-graphics/README.md

 ## Wikipedia

 The background materials link heavily to Wikipedia articles.
-Sometimes the wikipedia articles relating to geomtry processing are less informative than they could be.
+Sometimes the wikipedia articles relating to computer graphics are less informative than they could be.
 Edit them!

-In university offerings of this course, 5% credit has been awarded to the entire class for collaboratively improving Wikipedia's entries on geometry processing topics.

 ## Are you an instructor?